 - Check out the cool structures of the Thames Barrier that prevent London from flooding

-- Plane spotting flights taking off and landing from London City Airport nearby
+- Go plane spotting and watch flights taking off and landing at London City Airport nearby

 - Check out the sunken ornate garden landscaped as waves on the river